Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so the schema already documents all 6 parameters thoroughly.
-The description doesn't add any parameter-specific information beyond what's in the schema descriptions, maintaining the baseline score of 3 for high schema coverage.
+Schema coverage is 100%, so the schema already describes all parameters in detail.
+The description does not add new semantic meaning beyond what's in the schema, thus baseline score of 3.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.